The Graduate School of Political Management offers a variety of programs to help you advance your career.

 Dual Degree and Non-Degree Applications

 In addition to our master's degree and certificate programs, we offer two additional ways to experience the benefits of a GSPM education: dual degree and non-degree.
-Each approach has a unique application process.

 Dual degree programs allow current GW sudents the opportunity to combine their undergraduate and graduate studies to save time and money.
 Students interested in our dual degree programs.